afragen/language-pack-maker/README.md

 * It will copy all .po files from `/languages` to a temporary directory.
 * It will create .mo files from the .po files.
+* It will create .l10n.php files from the .po files.
 * It will create .json translation files for your javascript.
 * It will create zipfiles in a `/packages` directory in the repository root.
 * It will create a `language-pack.json` file in the repository root.